cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 ERROR: Failed to connect to database at db.example.com:5432
 ```

-Use this command to:
-- Inspect errors during startup
-- Review crash messages
-- Debug application-level issues

-**Note:** If a terminated pod hasn't been garbage collected, you can still retrieve logs for it.

 In the example, the error indicates a database connection issue.

+For more information, see [kubectl logs](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_logs/).

 ### `kubectl exec`

 Next, open a shell inside the pod to investigate and test.
-This is useful to inspect the container's runtime environment, check file contents, or run diagnostics.
+From here, you can inspect the container's runtime environment, check file contents, or run diagnostics.

-**IMPORTANT:** Be cautious when using this in production environments. `exec` can modify the container state depending on the commands issued.
+**IMPORTANT:** Be cautious when using this in production environments.
+Depending on the commands issued, `exec` can modify the container state.
 Always follow change management protocols.

 **Command:**
 ```shell